Python-Dojo/The-Archive/2023-Sep-20/README.md

 The task was to create a script that could go from a msvc, C++ link error to a more readable and understandable error

-A small description of the example error is provided below:
+A small description of the example error is provided below, full error can be found in error.txt:

 Severity    Code    Description    Project    File    Line    Suppression State